-Historical status and catch specifications for Bristol Bay red king crab (kt).
+Status and catch specifications (1000 t) for Bristol Bay red king crab.
 Shaded values are new estimates or projections based on the current assessment.
 Other table entries are based on historical assessments and are not updated except for total and retained catch.